 People had told me stories about having a great time here, and we’ve often wanted to check it out.
-So, shortly after ringing in the New Year, we leashed up the pup, put on our puffy coats, and explored a few miles on foot.
+Turns out they were right.
+It’s a great place to wander!

 For a small island, there is an extensive network of trails!
 These are mostly for bike use, and we saw plenty of mountain bike and fat bike tire tracks.